hugo-school/iy453-coursework-T0475429/453HugoReport.md

 else

-output the number 1 oe 2
+output the number 1 or 2

 #